BFA BEd MSc SLP (C) CCC-SLP reg CASLPO

 Speech Language Pathologist – Voice Therapist

-My name is Melanie, and I’m a CASLPO-registered, SAC-certified, ASHA-certified Speech Language Pathologist (SLP).
-And I’m in good company; there are lots of us out there!
+My name is Melanie, and I’m a CASLPO-registered, SAC-certified, ASHA-certified Speech Language Pathologist (SLP), and my superpower is voice.
+I’m in good company; there are lots of SLPs out there!
 However, most of them don’t do the kind of work I do.
 And that’s a good thing!
+SLP is a hugely broad field with a wide range of areas to work in.
 You want your SLP to be well trained and experienced in the kind of therapy YOU require.
 And if you need help with your voice, you want someone who really, really, really, really, really knows – and loves – all things voice.
 Which means you’re in luck.
-I’m not just a speech pathologist who practices in voice therapy, I’m also cross-trained as a Singing Voice Specialist (SVS) – not to be confused with the word “specialist”, which I’m not allowed to use as an SLP*.
+I’m not just a speech pathologist whose practice is solely devoted to voice therapy, I’m also cross-trained as a Singing Voice Specialist (SVS) (a different designation altogether, and not to be confused with the word “specialist”, which I’m not allowed to use as an SLP*).

 *To clarify: Speech Pathologists are regulated health care professionals and we can not describe our work as either “expert” or “specialized”.
 I am not claiming specialization here; I am sharing information about the title of SVS that I also hold, which awkwardly has the word “Specialist” as part of the title.
 This is why I am very clearly delineating the two very-separate-but-very-complementary hats that I wear.
 These are two separate professional areas in which I practice, sometimes concurrently.

-Not sure whether you need Melanie Tapson, SVS or Melanie Tapson, SLP?
-I’m here to help you!
+- Not sure what kind of help you need?
+That’s what I’m here for!
 Just click here to contact me!

 Who Do I Work With?